Syed-Amjad-Ali/Bergen-Byssykkel-and-Weather/README.md

 - Problem statements and solution preparation guides provided in the Fall 2021 home exam for BAN400.
 - [Hoa Nguyen’s Bergen Bysykkel Analysis](https://github.com/hoanguyen18/Bergen-Bysykkel-) for insights into regression modeling and visualization techniques, which were adapted and expanded upon independently.

+Additionally, this project features my own improvisation of latitude-longitude plotting techniques to align with evolving geospatial visualization methods, incorporating interactive mapping elements using leaflet.

 ## Legal and Ethical Notes

 - This project references the BAN400 solution preparation material as a learning guide while ensuring originality in implementation and analysis.